Gabriella439/slides/liquidhaskell/slides.md

 example :: Int -> Int
 example x = if abs x < 0 then head [] else x
 ```

+Postconditions are not "free" (i.e. you cannot add a false postcondition)

 # Type check